 - In your opinion, what will be the next great breakthrough in physics research?

 From my point of view, the next important breakthrough in physics research will be in general to apply the fundamental aspects that are and will be discovered in the research institutions to the industry or real life.
 I think this is something we still need to work hard on, as then the society will be more aware about the importance of scientific research and, in particular, the one done in physics.

 Regarding the more, let’s say, “fundamental” aspects of the research, in my opinion, the experimental realization of the quantum computer, is one of the important breakthroughs in physics research that I am looking forward to.
 However, as I said above, never forgetting, once achieved, to transfer it to the general public as soon as possible.

 What should be done to increase the number of female profs of physics?

 This is a quite difficult question, as the system in which a person can reach the professorship is quite different depending on the particular country.
 In my case I will focus on Spain, my home country, where I believe that in order to increase the number of female professors in physics, the system should change quite a lot.
-As it is right now, it is very difficult to reach a permanent position in a short time, making it very challenging for a woman to conceal her professional and personal life.
+As it is right now, it is very difficult to reach a permanent position in a short time, making it very challenging for a woman to combine her professional and personal life.
 Thus, changing the system in the way that researchers would get earlier a stable professional situation, would definitely increase the proportion of women in permanent posts at universities and research institutions.
 However, as I said, this depends on the country and in other countries there might be other possible ways to increase the number of women who reach professorship in physics.